nextgenthemes/advanced-responsive-video-embedder/README.txt

 == Frequently Asked Questions ==

-= Why are videos opening full window (provider URL) when I click on them?
+= Why are videos opening full window (provider URL) when I click on them? =

-You are
+You most likely do not have the 'jQuery Colorbox' Plugin installed or JavaScript disabled both is needed for thumbnail mode.
+Another reason can be that do have JavascriptErrors or Browser addons like NoScript blocking JavaScript trom Executing.

 = Can you add a video provider? =

-I have no plans on implementing providers that include videos via JavaScript such as http://www.nicovideo.jp.
+I have no plans on implementing providers that include videos via JavaScript such as www.nicovideo.jp.
 I also will not implement videos from mainstream media news organizations.
 For others, feel free to ask.

 == Screenshots ==